 Failure to comply with these regulations can result in severe penalties, including fines and legal action.
 But more importantly, non-compliance puts the health and safety of employees, tenants, contractors, and visitors at risk.
 For instance, maintenance workers who unknowingly disturb asbestos during repairs could inhale the fibres, leading to serious long-term health conditions, such as asbestosis or mesothelioma.

 Additionally, a register is a vital document for demonstrating due diligence.
 It provides evidence that the property owner or manager is taking reasonable steps to identify, assess, and control asbestos-related risks.
 This record is not just important for legal reasons but also fosters a culture of safety and responsibility in the workplace.
-By keeping a current and
+By keeping a current and accurate register, property owners can mitigate the risks of accidental exposure and ensure that it remains undisturbed and safely managed.

 The Role of Regular Inspections in Maintaining a Register